nicholaswmin/dom/README.md

 ## rationale

-I often need to write short HTML files as usage demos for various components I might be authoring.
+I often need to write short HTML files as usage demos for a component I might be authoring.
 These demo files are best kept stupidly simple & dependency-free so as not to detract from the actual component itself.

 However, the verbosity of the native DOM API is unergonomic & ends up cluttering the file in and by itself.